 Core principles of PBL: constructive, collaborative, contextual and self-directed

-These video series are designed to explain how the educational principles of Maastricht University (UM) are applied, namely that learning should be collaborative, constructive, contextual and self-directed (CCCS).
+This video series is designed to explain the educational principles of Maastricht University (UM), namely that learning should be collaborative, constructive, contextual and self-directed (CCCS).
 The intention is to guide the teachers on how they can implement these principles in their everyday teaching methodologies.
-The videos look at the definition of Problem-Based Learning (PBL) and CSSS, at how they can promote better learning skills and competencies.
+The videos look at the definition of Problem-Based Learning (PBL) and CCCS, at how they can promote better learning skills and competencies.
 In addition, they provide guidelines on applying these principles in course development (group)assignments and assessment, the organization and delivery of lectures, and the organization and facilitation of tutor sessions.

 Depending on the target group, the videos can be embedded in a different learning context (theory and assignments), either in combination with printed, online or face-to-face instructions and learning activities.
 They can also be coupled with existing videos that show how these core principles have been implemented by some of our teachers (creative PBL series).

 If you have questions about the PBL learning principles, you can contact email@example.com

 1) Contextual – PBL uses real everyday problems.
 Hence the learning material is more relevant and will be easier to apply on real situations1)

 2) Constructive – PBL is a student centered approach in which learners construct their own knowledge and the teacher or tutor serves as a guide on the side

 3) Collaborative – PBL stimulates students to co-construct knowledge and to share ideas and knowledge